MayaShenHongyu/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+As mentioned above in group members' feedback, one cannot always keep an eye on the front door.
+Even if the user is in the living room, he/she could be occupied with things such as reading or cooking, making it almost impossible to notice the flashing on the front door.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+A possible solution to this problem is to have multiple devices in different places instead of just one on the door.
+There could be one in the bathroom, one in the bedroom on the nightstand, one on the desk, one in sticked onto the fridge, etc.

 ## Part C. Prototype the device